h4l/json.bash/docs/plans/004-imperfect-inputs.md

 The argument syntax is extended to allow arguments to define optional entries without explicitly setting attributes in common cases.
-Keys and values can be preceeded by:
+Keys and values can be preceded by:

 - `+` to make all empty values errors
 - `~` to have missing or unreadable files/variables treated as empty instead of errors
-- `?` to omit entries with an empty value
+- `?` to substitute the empty value for the a default value for its type (which may be customised by setting defaults for the `json` call, in the same way as the [Default attributes](#default-attributes) are defined)
-- `??` to substitute the empty value for the a default value for its type (which may be customised by setting defaults for the `json` call, in the same way as the [Default attributes](#default-attributes) are defined)
+- `??` to omit entries with an empty value

 For details of the syntax changes, refer to [docs/plans/005-revised-syntax.md](./005-revised-syntax.md).